 Economic Development Districts (EDDs) are multi-jurisdictional planning and economic development agencies federally designated by EDA.
 There are over 400 EDDs across the country that encourage economic development planning and project implementation in distressed urban, suburban, and rural regions.
 EDDs open the door for local communities to grant and loan funding opportunities, administrative and technical assistance, and access to data and technology resources.
-Last updated: May 2023

 Economic Development District Interactive Map

-As part of the EDD CoP, NADO RF has created this interactive EDD map that provides information about each EDD’s service area, website, contact information, and EDA regional office.
+As part of the EDD CoP, NADO RF has created this interactive EDD map that provides information about each EDD’s service area, website, contact information, CEDS link, and EDA regional office.
 It also includes two search functions: one that allows the user to quickly identify which EDD serves any address or location and one to search the map by the name of the EDD.
 Click here to access the map.

 EDDs in Action Case Studies Series

 The EDDs in Action Case Studies Series demonstrates the wide breadth of programs, projects, and initiatives EDDs support and implement to improve their regions, making them more resilient, prosperous, and better prepared for the future.
-Click here to access the ever-growing library of short case studies, written to inspire and show the possibilities for how EDDs can leverage federal and state funding to support a variety of initiatives across the regions they serve.
+Click here to access the growing library of short case studies, written to inspire and show the possibilities for how EDDs can leverage federal and state funding to support a variety of initiatives across the regions they serve.

 Past Event Materials